SegMatch: Segment based loop-closure for 3D point clouds: INTRODUCTION

-The paper is structured as follows: Section~\ref{sec:related_work} provides an overview of the related work in the field of loop-closure detection for 3D point clouds.
-The proposed algorithm is then described in Section~\ref{sec:system} and its online use is presented in Section~\ref{sec:online_segmentation}.
-The full system is evaluated in Section~\ref{sec:experiments}, and Section~\ref{sec:conclusion} finally concludes with a short discussion.
+The paper is structured as follows: Section~\ref{sec:related_work} provides an overview of the related work in the field of place recognition in 3D point clouds.
+The proposed algorithm is then described in Section~\ref{sec:system} and evaluated in Section~\ref{sec:experiments}.
+Section~\ref{sec:conclusion} finally concludes with a short discussion.